Employee Retention Tax Credit 2021 Louisiana

 Maximizing the Employee Retention Tax Credit for Louisiana Businesses

-The government has authorized an unparalleled stimulus, and yet billions of dollars are going unclaimed.
-If you or someone you know are one of the many Louisiana businesses that have not yet claimed this tax credit, fill out the simple form to get started and let the ERTC expert team handle everything for you from start to finish.
+The US government has authorized a historical stimulus, and yet billions of dollars will go unclaimed.
+If you are one of the many Louisiana businesses that have not yet claimed this tax credit, fill out the simple form to get started and let the ERTC expert team handle everything for you from start to finish.

 Qualifications & Eligibility

-Calculating your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find difficult.
+Calculating your eligibility for the ERTC can be a daunting process involving complex calculations even most CPAs find unbearable.
 That’s why we specialize only in helping Louisiana businesses with their ERTC claims.

 Why Choose ERTC FUND?